5.7 “Learning to participate” through formal, non-formal and informal learning

 Federal (national) programmes or competitions to promote democratic action are:

 - Federal programme Live Democracy!
 (Demokratie leben!) of the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (Bundesministerium für Familie, Senioren, Frauen und Jugend, BMFSFJ).
-Programme funds go mainly to projects that promote democracy and prevent extremism.
+Programme funds go to projects at all levels – from the local to the federal government – that promote democracy and diversity and prevent extremism.
 Target groups: children and young people, their parents, family members and individuals in a position of trust, voluntary, part-time and full-time youth service workers, communication multipliers and agents of the state and civil society.

 - Federal programme "Social cohesion through participation" (Zusammenhalt durch Teilhabe, ZdT) of the Federal Ministry of the Interior (Bundesministerium des Innern).
 Starting from the third funding wave in 2017, funds now also go to federal projects that promote democratic participation and take action against extremism.
 The programme is implemented by the Federal Agency for Civic Education (Bundeszentrale für politische Bildung, bpb).